cdsittampalam/documentation/docs/Partner API.md

 ### Create Company

 You can create a company by adding basic information in a POST request.
 The POST request returns the reference (`ref`)and `company_id`.
-Each request is a POST allows you to create one company.
+Each request allows you to create one company.
 To help you enter data quicker, some of the values are already prepopulated.

 The country ID you enter must conform to the ISO 3166-1 country code.